cool-mist/SaveCoordinates/README.md

 - Select `SAVE` to save the coordinate
 - Select `PING` to ping the coordinate to other players
 - Select `LIST` to view saved coordinates
 - Select `CONF` to update configs.
-Reachable through mod menu as well when mod menu is installed
+Reachable through mod menu as well when available